spiffyjr/spiffy-crud/README.md

 ## Requirements

-You can view all the module requirements by looking at the "require" key in [`composer.json`](https://github.com/spiffyjr/spiffy-crud/blob/master/composer.json).
+You can view all the module requirements by looking at the `require` key in [`composer.json`](https://github.com/spiffyjr/spiffy-crud/blob/master/composer.json).

 ## Documentation